za/amy/docs/person.md

-A new person is created by clicking on "New Person" in top right corner.
+A new individual person is created by clicking on "New Person" in top right corner.

 * Personal
 * Middle